-Smooth and coordinated muscle movements of the body are made possible by a substance in the brain called dopamine.
+Smooth and coordinated bodily muscle movements are made possible by dopamine, a substance in the brain.
 Dopamine is produced in a part of the brain called the “substantia nigra.”

 In Parkinson’s, the cells of the substantia nigra start to die.
 When this happens, dopamine levels are reduced.
 When they have dropped 60 to 80 percent, symptoms of Parkinson’s start to appear.

-Some of the early symptoms of Parkinson’s can come before motor problems by several years.
+Some of the early symptoms of Parkinson’s can begin several years before motor problems develop.
 These earliest signs include: